andrevlima/economic-calendar-api/README.md

 case it will return a JSON.

-There is no guarantees about the availability or estability of this API, changes can be done in source page that can result in a crash of crawler methodology.
+There is no guarantees about the availability or estability of this API, changes can be done in source page that can result in a crash of the web crawler.

 It was concepted to be the most simple as possible to be easy to maintain and use.